How to Obtain the $500 Canada Housing Benefit: A Step-by-Step Guide for May 2025

 How was the $500 distributed?

-- Direct Deposit—normally within 5 to 7 business days.
+• Direct Deposit is generally within 5 to 7 business days.

-As a means of getting it to you faster, the CRA recommended that you sign up for direct deposit through your CRA My Account or bank.
+As a means of getting it to you faster, the CRA recommends that you sign up for direct Deposit through your CRA My Account or bank.

 Do You Need to Pay Tax on It?